slatedocs/slate/source/includes/_sending-payments.md

     Purchase Type | You can choose between purchase order, service fee, bill, subscription fee, and reimbursement Invoice Number | The number of the invoice that you get from your vendor/supplier Invoice Date | The date of the invoice
-    Due Date | Due date of a transaction as mention in invoice.
-Your approver will be reminder to approved on D-7, D-3, and D-1 from the invoice due date
+    Due Date | Due date of a transaction as mentioned in the invoice.
+Your approver will be reminded to approve on D-7, D-3, and D-1 from the invoice due date
     PO/PR Number (optional)	| The reference PO/PR number from your company to track this invoice Note | The note for this invoice
     Vendor | The name of the vendor that this invoice belongs to.
-You can choose the name of the vendor on the dropdown.
+You can choose the name of the vendor from the dropdown menu.
 To create a new vendor, follow the instruction here
     Product Description | The name and/or description of the product Quantity | The quantity of the product
     Price | Unit price of the product
     Total | Total price of the product (Total = Quantity x Price) Subtotal | The total price of all the products
     PPn | PPn that should be paid to the vendor.
-PPn will be calculate from subtotal.
-You can set up this when create the vendor or edit in 'Vendor Management' menu under Account Payable
+PPn is calculated from subtotal amount.
+You can set up the tax during vendor addition or edit in 'Vendor Management' menu under Account Payable
-    PPh | PPh that should be deduct from the vendor.
-PPh will be calculate from subtotal.You can set up this when create the vendor or edit in 'Vendor Management' menu under Account Payable
+    PPh | PPh that should be deducted from the vendor.
+PPh is calculated from subtotal amount.You can set up the tax during vendor addition or edit in 'Vendor Management' menu under Account Payable
-    Total Pay to Vendor | Total amount that will pay to vendor after complete approval Reference Documents (Upload document) | The supporting documents that you want to record related to this invoice.
+    Total Pay to Vendor | Total amount that will be paid to vendor on scheduled date, post approval Reference Documents (Upload document) | The supporting documents that you want to record related to this invoice.
 Accept PDF files only.
 Maximum 7 documents (maximum 2.5MB each)
     Note: Maximum 20 rows for line item detail